Muchori/muchori/README.md

 ### Hi there 👋

-I'm Muchori a passionate about software Engineer.
+I'm Muchori a passionate about Software Engineer.
 A learner.
 I break and build stuffs.

 When Jeff Dean designs software, he first codes the binary and then writes the source as documentation.